 The federal government requires that any and all federal loan borrowers complete the Direct Loan Exit Counseling and the time of departure from the University.
 Fresno Pacific if required to ensure that any and every Direct Loan borrower (Subsidized, Unsubsidized, and Grad PLUS) who falls below half-time completes the exit counseling.
 The exit counseling is required if the student stays enrolled at less than half-time, graduates or withdraws from the institution.
 Parents who have borrowed a Direct Parent PLUS Loan are not required to complete the exit counseling.
 Please note that if you plan to graduate you will be required to complete the exit counseling before being allowed to participate in Commencement.
-If you need to complete a loan exit counseling, please visit studentloans.gov (If this was a link straight to the website that would be very helpful) and sign in with your FSA ID.
+If you need to complete a loan exit counseling, please visit studentloans.gov and sign in with your FSA ID.

 Educational loans are an investment in your future, but it is important to understand your financial obligation.
 Please take time to read through the following information: